Jake Trueman: Hull FC

 On 5 July 2022, it was announced that Trueman would join Hull FC on a three-year deal from the 2023 season.

+Trueman made his club debut for Hull F.C. in round 11 of the 2023 Super League season against Wigan.
+Trueman was sent to the sin bin during the second half of the game for a professional foul.

+Trueman played 13 games for Hull F.C. for in the Super League XXVIII season as the club finished 10th on the table.

+Wakefield Trinity

+On 27 August 2024, it was reported that he had signed for Wakefield Trinity on a three-year deal.

 International career

 In July 2018, he was selected in the England Knights Performance squad.

 He was selected in England 9s squad for the 2019 Rugby League World Cup 9s.

 He was selected in squad for the 2019 Great Britain Lions tour of the Southern Hemisphere.